+- A voluntary payroll tax deduction is made.
 In this case, this income will be treated as income subject to wage tax.
 In the event of an audit, the employer is also required to grant access to the payroll accounting and other documents relevant to the wage tax audit and to provide information.
 In contrast to the obligatory wage tax deduction, however, the employer is not liable for wage tax.
 If an employer without an Austrian PE has not correctly carried out the voluntary wage tax deduction, the employee will be held directly liable and a compulsory assessment would have to be made.

+- A voluntary wage tax deduction is not made.
 In this case, the foreign employer must submit a wage certificate (official form L17) to the tax office under the following conditions:

-- The employee is subject to unlimited tax liability in Austria
+- The employee is subject to unlimited tax liability in Austria.

 - The employee predominantly carries out one's activity in Austria for more than six months in the respective calendar year.